-It may seem contradictory for a clothing brand to ask consumers to buy less clothes, but we believe that this is a necessary step to change the way we as a society make and use clothing.
+It may seem contradictory for a clothing brand to ask consumers to buy fewer clothes, but we believe this is a necessary step to change the way we as a society make and use clothing.
 On our part, we have narrowed our focus to quality materials, finding the perfect fit, and designing for versatility and timelessness.
-We want our basics to be versatile enough to be used with all clothes, in many combinations, again and again - no matter season or context.
-We also focus on producing clothing that is hard to or cannot be bought second-hand.
+We focus on producing clothing that is hard to or cannot be bought second-hand, such as underwear, a product everyone needs and cannot buy used.

-As a concrete step to move away from over-consumption and production we have achieved our goal of more running items in our portfolios.
-This will reduce complexity throughout the value chain, reduce stockpile issues related to dated items, and towards the consumer - place less emphasis on short-lived fast fashion trends.
-We believe that this will also help our suppliers plan ahead and reduce the amount of overtime and wastage from production.
-Less samples will have to be developed and shipped by air, reducing unnecessary pollution.
-We will continue to communicate our timelines towards our suppliers and expand frequent ordering for more products.
+As a concrete step to move away from over-consumption and overproduction, we have achieved our goal of having more running items in our portfolios.
+This will reduce complexity throughout the value chain, minimize stockpile issues related to dated items, and for the consumer - place less emphasis on short-lived fast fashion trends.
+We believe this will also help our suppliers plan ahead and reduce the amount of overtime and wastage from production.
+Fewer samples will need to be developed and shipped by air, reducing unnecessary pollution.
+We will continue to communicate our timelines to our suppliers and expand frequent ordering for more products.